OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Checking for writable partitions and system directories**

 Unusual permissions on system directories can indicate a customized or rooted device.
-While under normal circumstances, the system and data directories are always mounted as readonly, you'll sometimes find them mounted as read-write when the device is rooted.
+While under normal circumstances, the system and data directories are always mounted as read-only, you'll sometimes find them mounted as read-write when the device is rooted.
 This can be tested for by checking whether these filesystems have been mounted with the "rw" flag, or attempting to create a file in these directories

 **Checking for custom Android builds**